ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 good in most cases ; in a case of
 opiumpoisoning give strong coffee, and
 keep moving.
 If in water, float on the
-back, with the nose and mout
+back, with the nose and mouth
+projecting.
+For apoplexy, raise the hea
 </td></tr></table>

 ---